 Friday, July 06, 2018

-Wild Wild Wuxia: Amazon Prime Streams the Shaw Brothers
+Wild Wild Wuxia: The Gloriously Weird Streams the Shaw Brothers

 It's July --perfect time to cozy up in the AC with a seemingly limitless stream of cool Hong Kong fantasy cinema from the late 70s-early 80s streaming free on Amazon Prime.
-Encouraged by the popularity of Star Wars in the late 70s, Hong Kong cranked out their own sweeping fantasy adventures that connected the standard HK plot (callow student of martial arts learns superior skills and sets out on adventure) to wizards, princesses, monsters, myths, dangerous challenges, pursuits of ancient magical weapons and martial arts manuals.
+Encouraged by the popularity of Star Wars in the late 70s, Shaw Brothers studios cranked out their own sweeping fantasy adventures, upping the weirdness factor black mamba percent.
+Wizards, princesses, monsters, myths, dangerous challenges, pursuits of ancient magical weapons and martial arts manuals all flowed in amidst the beautifully choreographed martial arts.
 Even better than Star Wars in a lot of ways, these films featured women (rather than "a" woman) who were not just pretty objects or damsels needing rescuing but warrior women: seductress fox spirits, fairy changelings and snake girls, expert in the handling and throwing of deadly serpents, or spiders, and even clans of martial artist nuns called the Er Mei, often led by a deadly ruthless leader with a strict 'no men' policy.
 Suddenly chivalry at the expense of action is exposed as the lamest kind of misogyny.

 from Bat Without Wings (Battle Wizard, top)

 The films discussed here look ravishing on Prime, far better then they ever have even on past DVDs.
 I chose five, based on factors like strong female characters and roots in Chinese mythology.
-Highlighted is the work of director Chu Yuan, whose stress on Jungian resonance (thanks to the popular novels of Gu Long) and Bava level atmospherics (like Black Sabbath spilled over onto a vast Chinatown train set) make him a cult secret the west needs to discover.
+High lighted is the work of director Chu Yuan, aka Yuen Chor-- whose stress on Jungian resonance (thanks to the popular novels of Gu Long) huge, beautiful misty sets, and Bava level gel lightinng (like Black Sabbath spilled over onto a vast Chinatown train set) make him a cult secret the bulk of the USA needs to get over their disdain for subtitles (the dubbing into English is often kind of bad) and discover the goofy hyper-caffeinated treasure just sitting there on the endless planes of streaming.

-To my eyes, the gorgeous HD remastering of these vast indoor sets, with their careful color gel lighting, mist and cherry blossom loveliness, makes any quibbles with overly complex plotting and repetitive action seem inconsequential.
-Over at Golden Harvest and other outfits, by contrast, the reliance on outdoor photography gets old fast.
-They tend to look washed-out and drab, unless the colors are really vibrant, the landscape often looks sad and misshapen, but the Shaw Brothers leave the outside world behind, they make a universe inside their vast sound stages full of lush waterfalls, cliffs, fog, mist, cherry and plum blossoms, and ever-setting suns, cobwebs, secret passages that lead to huge gel-lit beautiful caves filled with glistening skulls, coffins and spiderwebs.
+To my eyes, the gorgeous HD remastering of the Shaw's vast indoor posing as outdoor sets, with their careful color gel lighting, mist and cherry blossom loveliness, makes any quibbles with overly complex plotting and repetitive action seem inconsequential.
+Over at Golden Harvest they film outdoors more often, and those titles tend to look washed-out and drab, people sweat too much under the heat of the sun and the high humidity; but the Shaw Brothers make a universe inside their vast sound stages full of lush waterfalls, cliffs, fog, mist, cherry and plum blossoms, and ever-setting suns, cobwebs, secret passages that lead to huge gel-lit beautiful caves filled with glistening skulls, coffins and spiderwebs.
 The forests at night are dappled with cornflake snow amidst the cherry and plum blossoms.
-The effect is like an alternate reality dreamscape - a vast roofed ancient China-themed miniature golf course-style paradise.
-In other words, my kinda escape from summer heat.
-Maybe it's yours too?
-Blast the AC and move your chair so the vent is blowing right on your face, and burn a quick joss stick so celestial Buddha knows where to find you.
+The effect is like an alternate reality dreamscape - a vast roofed ancient China-themed miniature golf course-style/Disney log-riding animatronic air conditioned dream paradise (at least that's my amniotic dream paradise-I always imagined as a kid sneaking off the little log boat and living out amidst the animatronic pirate skeletons and spooky caves full of treasures and comfortable air-conditioned, humming hiding places.
+I feel that fantasy come stirring up from summer heat watching these Chu Yuan wuxias.
+Maybe you will too, presuming your HD TV is as magnificent as mine, and why shouldn't it be?
+So blast the AC, turn on the subtitles, and move your chair so the vent is blowing right on your face, and burn a quick joss stick so celestial Buddha knows where to find you when you sneak off the ride and into the haunted forest.

 1. BAT WITHOUT WINGS